-MF 506 - International Making Seminar I - Fashion Institute of Technology Investigates FIT 3 credits: 6 lab hours
+MF 506 - International Making Seminar I - Fashion Institute of Technology Investigates FIT

 Students investigate a wide-range of body types in real- life situations and examine an individual's needs.
 Students observe body in motion and discover how fit and function interact with design.
 The focus of the two-week making seminar is experiential learning, which includes onsite research, exploration and making in London and Paris.